Hitanshu468/NeoX_CoinOdds/readme.md

-# High-Low Game - Decentralized Blockchain Game
+# CoinOdds - Decentralized Blockchain Game

-The High-Low Game is a decentralized game built on the blockchain, allowing players to predict whether the next number will be higher or lower than the previous one.
+The CoinOdds is a decentralized game built on the blockchain, allowing players to predict whether the next number will be higher or lower than the previous one.
 This game integrates with smart contracts, ensuring a fair, transparent, and trustless gaming experience.
 Players can place bets and potentially win tokens by correctly predicting the outcomes.

 ## Features
 - Play the High-Low game by predicting if the next number will be higher or lower.